ros-industrial/industrial_ci/README.rst

 * `CI_PARENT_DIR` (default: .ci_config): (NOT recommended to specify) This is the folder name that is used in downstream repositories in order to point to this repo.
 * `NOT_TEST_BUILD` (default: not set): If true, tests in build space won't be run.
 * `NOT_TEST_INSTALL` (default: not set): If true, tests in `install` space won't be run.
 * `PRERELEASE` (default: false): If `true`, run `prerelease test on docker that emulates ROS buildfarm <http://wiki.ros.org/bloom/Tutorials/PrereleaseTest/>`_.
-Since prerelease tests are usually necessary only when you are about to make a new version release, you're advised to put the tests that run prerelease into "allow_failures" section (or if your package is not planned to be released at all, no need to use it).
-See the usage sample in `.travis in indusrial_ci repository<https://github.com/ros-industrial/industrial_ci/blob/master/.travis.yml>`_.
+The usage of Prerelease Test feature is `explained more in this section <https://github.com/130s/industrial_ci/blob/add/dockerbased_prerelease/README.rst#optional-run-ros-prerelease-test>`_.
-* `PRERELEASE_DOWNSTREAM_DEPTH` (0 to 4, default: 1): Number of the levels of the packages that depend on the prerelease test target package.
-Upper bound is what is defined by ROS buildfarm prerelease test website (`<http://prerelease.ros.org/indigo>`_ etc.)
+* `PRERELEASE_DOWNSTREAM_DEPTH` (0 to 4, default: 1): Number of the levels of the packages dependecies the Prerelease Test targets at.
+Range of the level is defined by ROS buildfarm (`<http://prerelease.ros.org>`_).
+Note that you might as well use `0` for the packages that are depended on many packages, because the job simply won't finish within Travis CI's time limit (50 minutes).
 * `PRERELEASE_REPONAME` (default: not set): The target of prerelease test (that you select at `<http://prerelease.ros.org/indigo>`_, `<http://prerelease.ros.org/kinetic>`_ etc.) If not set then it tests the package of the repository's name.
 You can specify this by your ROS package name format (with underscore e.g. `industrial_core`), not Debian package name format.
 * `PKGS_DOWNSTREAM` (default: explained): Packages in downstream to be tested.
 By default, `TARGET_PKGS` is used if set, if not then `BUILD_PKGS` is used.
 * `ROS_PARALLEL_JOBS` (default: -j8): Maximum number of packages to be built in parallel by the underlining build tool.
 As of Jan 2016, this is only enabled with `catkin_tools` (with `make` as an underlining builder).